 - 1/4 teaspoon Kosher salt, or more to taste

-2 Place 1/2 cup chopped red onion in a small bowl and add a couple tablespoons of rice wine vinegar, and enough water to just cover the onions.
+2 Soak chopped red onion for garnish in rice wine vinegar and water: Place 1/2 cup chopped red onion in a small bowl and add a couple tablespoons of rice wine vinegar, and enough water to just cover the onions.
 Chill until dish is ready for garnish.

 Serve the grilled chicken with the black bean sauce.
 Sprinkle with the strained red onions, and garnish with sour cream, guacamole, tomatoes or fresh cilantro.